-This composite motif appears on diverse objects uncovered in the Land of Israel and in the Diaspora, such as, on lead coffins in Beth Shearim, on painted tomb stones from Zoar, and on the gold-glass bases from Rome.
-The gold and glass bases were uncovered, embedded in the walls of Jewish catacombs and sarcophagi in ancient Rome, as a way to identity with the Jewish people and its mission, and to symbolize the eternity of the soul and the resurrection of the dead.
+This composite motif appears on diverse objects uncovered in the Land of Israel and the Diaspora, such as on lead coffins in Bet She’arim, on painted tomb stones from Zoar, and on the gold-glass bases from Rome.
+The gold and glass bases, embedded in the walls of Jewish catacombs and sarcophagi in ancient Rome, were used as a way to identify with the Jewish people and its mission, and to symbolize the eternity of the soul and the resurrection of the dead.